Checking for Water Leaks on Your Property

 For leak detection:

-- Turn all water-using appliances off so that no water is being used anywhere in the house.
+- Turn off all faucets and water-using appliances so that no water is being used anywhere in the house.

 - Then check the position of the meter dial and wait.
-If after 15 minutes, the dials haven't moved, congratulations!
-You have a relatively water-tight home.
+If after 30 minutes, the dials haven't moved, you have a relatively water-tight home.

 - If the dial has moved, check hose connections, faucets, toilets and appliances with water lines such as dishwashers, washing machines, water heaters and refrigerators.